Russia: Yemen plan OK for Syria if backed by people

 U.S. Secretary of State Hillary Clinton told Western and Arab nations meeting in Istanbul on Wednesday that a transition strategy in Syria must include Assad’s full transfer of power, a senior State Department official said.

 Clinton is sending Fred Hof, a senior State Department official who works on Syria, to Moscow.
-Hof will meet Russian Foreign Ministry officials on Friday, Lukashevich said.
+Hof will meet Russian Foreign Ministry officials on Friday, ministry spokesman Alexander Lukashevich said.

 The senior U.S. official suggested Clinton was trying to lay down minimum benchmarks for how a Syrian transition could unfold with the hope that Russia might back it.